Last updated: May 29, 2026

 Reality check: Do not wait for a shutoff notice.
 If there is already a notice, say that first.
 Our utility bill help guide can help you make a same-day call plan.

-Regional and local resources
+Regional and local aging help

 | Area | Good starting point | What to ask |